 Mezzo-soprano Gabriela Flores joined LA Opera's young artist program in the 2019/20 season.

-Mexican mezzo-soprano Gabriela Flores is currently a second year resident artist at the Academy of Vocal Arts in Philadelphia, where she studies with Professor Bill Schuman.
+Mexican mezzo-soprano Gabriela Flores studied at the Academy of Vocal Arts in Philadelphia with Professor Bill Schuman.
 There she made her debut as Azucena in Il Trovatore under the baton of Christofer Macatsoris.
 At AVA she has also performed such roles as Erda in Das Rheingold, Dryad in Ariadne auf Naxos, Annina in La Traviata, the Mistress of Novices in Suor Angelica, the Third Wood Sprite in Rusalka, Dorabella in Così fan tutte and Stéphano in Roméo et Juliette.

 Prior to her performances in Philadelphia, she performed in renowned theaters in Mexico including the Palacio de Bellas Artes, where she sang Giannetta in L’elisir d’amore, Maddalena in Il viaggio a Reims, and Alisa in Lucia di Lammermoor.
 Other roles she has performed include Amastre in Xerxes with Oberlin in Italy, Lola in Cavalleria Rusticana with Mexico’s National Conservatory, the Monitor in Suor Angelica with Artescenica, Carmelita in Jimenez Mabarak’s Misa de seis with the Oaxaca Symphony Orchestra, Baucis in Haydn’s Philemon und Baucis, and Rosita in Derbez’s La Creciente in its world premiere at the Festival Internacional Cervantino, both with Estudio Ópera de Bellas Artes.